-Microsoft to change name of SkyDrive cloud storage service as part of BSkyB settlementAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft to change name of SkyDrive cloud storage service as part of BSkyB settlementAlex Wagner - Editorial Director of News and Content

 Microsoft had some good news to share earlier this morning, announcing that its Office Mobile for Office 365 app is now available to Android users.
 It looks like the company is following that up with some less-than-stellar news, though, as it's been revealed that Microsoft has agreed to change the name of its SkyDrive cloud storage service following a loss in a trademark infringement lawsuit against the British Sky Broadcasting Group.
 Also known as BSkyB, the broadcasting company is responsible for television channels such as Sky News and Sky Sports.